 The British Airways Visa earns Avios.
-I love Avios, and since Membership Rewards & Ultimate Reward points transfer to British Airways, it’s easy to top off your account.
+Since the American Express Membership Rewards® points & Ultimate Reward points transfer to British Airways, it’s easy to top off your account.
 I love having a couple of options to top off my points balance.

 The British Airways loyalty program is distance-based.
 That means the longer the distance of the flight, the more you will pay in miles and in fuel surcharges/taxes.
 Gross.
 Flying in First Class and Business Class can be worth the fees, but that’s not for everyone.
 However, there are definitely some gems.

-So you do have some options with Avios to fly long distance and avoid their fees.
+So you do have some options with Avios to fly long distances and avoid their fees.
 But don’t forget about their short-haul gems, both domestically and internationally.
 I’d have taken advantage of these gems many times.
-Domestically, you will actually be flying American Airlines and US Airways once the merger is complete with American.
 I always look to British Airways Avios first when I need a domestic flight.

 We have also jaunted across intra-Europe with Avios.
-Last year, after going to Dublin, we hopped over to London for 4,500 and $30 each.
+A few years ago, after going to Dublin, we hopped over to London for 4,500 and $30 each.
 That’s not bad at all.
 Almost felt bad about that redemption.
-And on our current trip, we’ve used Avios to hop to Rome, Barcelona, and Madrid.
+And on a more recent trip, we’ve used Avios to hop to Rome, Barcelona, and Madrid.